 - Smaller-home living shifts from financial compromise to deliberate lifestyle choice, aligned with minimalism and sustainability values

-- Downsizing design emerges as a recognized specialty niche, requiring expertise in space optimization, multi-functional planning, and aging-in-place principles
+- Downsizing design emerges as a recognized specialty niche, requiring expertise in space planning, multi-functional design, and aging-in-place principles

 ADU regulations are loosening across many states, opening a distinct new category of downsizing design.
 In California, ADUs now account for about 20% of new housing production, with over 60,000 permits issued since 2018.
 New 2026 laws require local agencies to determine ADU application completeness within 15 days and eliminate owner-occupancy requirements for Junior ADUs.